DadSchoorse/vkBasalt/README.md

 #### Docker

 If you have Docker installed on your system, you can kick off the Docker build using: `./docker-build`.
-This will run both the 32 and 64-bit builds, and copy their binaries to the `out` directory.
+This will run both the 32 and 64-bit builds, and copy the results to the `out` directory.

 If you don't have Docker installed or prefer not to use it, see the following sections.